azat-co/practicalnode/chapter4/chapter4.md

       <li><span>2</span><span>unescaped: <c> vs. </span><span>escaped: &lt;c&gt; </span></li>
     </ul>

-**Tip**  One of the main differences between Jade and Handlebars is that the former allows pretty much any JavaScript in its code whereas the latter restricts programmers to only a handful of built-in and custom-registered helpers.
+**Tip**  One of the main differences between Pug and Handlebars is that the former allows pretty much any JavaScript in its code whereas the latter restricts programmers to only a handful of built-in and custom-registered helpers.

 ## Comments